Harry D. Felt: Vietnam War

 Felt strongly opposed deploying American soldiers into Vietnam.
 In internal administration debates, he warned that the proposed American intervention lacked a sound strategic concept and "would commit the U.S. to another Korea-type support and assistance situation" from which "we can't pull out at will without damaging repercussions."
-In a conference with General Maxwell D. Taylor, military representative to President John F. Kennedy, Felt stressed that introducing U.S. troops into Indochina would be perceived throughout Asia as the reintroduction of white colonialism into Vietnam, would provoke intensified communist aggression, and would entangle U.S. soldiers in military engagement with the Viet Cong.
-In early 1962, Felt presciently predicted that Viet Cong forces would seek "a prolonged form of attritional warfare" that could not "be defeated by purely military means".
-His favored policy was to organize, train, and equip indigenous Vietnamese forces, but to keep U.S. troops out of the country.
+In a conference with General Maxwell D. Taylor, military representative to President John F. Kennedy, Felt stressed that introducing U.S. troops into Indochina would be perceived throughout Asia as the reintroduction of white colonialism into Vietnam, would provoke intensified communist aggression, and would entangle U.S. soldiers in military engagements with the Viet Cong.
+In early 1962, Felt presciently predicted that Viet Cong forces would seek "a prolonged form of attritional warfare" that could not "be defeated by purely military means."
+His favored policy was to organize, train, and equip indigenous Vietnamese forces while keeping U.S. troops out of the country.

 Nevertheless, on February 8, 1962, by order of the Joint Chiefs of Staff, Felt created the U.S. Military Assistance Command Vietnam (MACV) as a sub-unified command headed by General Paul D. Harkins.
 As Harkins' superior in the chain of command, Felt was criticized for exercising excessive control over MACV field operations.
-Felt denied many of Harkins' equipment requests, interfered with details of Harkins' tactical planning, forbade Harkins to communicate with the Joint Chiefs of Staff without advance permission from CINCPAC, and actually bypassed Harkins to direct certain tactical operations himself from his headquarters in Hawaii.
-Many observers argued that reporting to CINCPAC was hindering MACV operations and that MACV should be an independent command under the direct supervision of the Joint Chiefs of Staff, but Felt and his successors as CINCPAC blocked multiple attempts to remove MACV from their control, arguing that allowing MACV to bypass the unified regional commander would violate the principle of unity of command in the region.
+He denied many of Harkins' equipment requests, interfered with details of Harkins' tactical planning, forbade Harkins from communicating with the Joint Chiefs of Staff without advance permission from CINCPAC, and even bypassed Harkins to direct certain tactical operations himself from his headquarters in Hawaii.
+Many observers argued that reporting to CINCPAC hindered MACV operations and that MACV should be an independent command under the direct supervision of the Joint Chiefs of Staff.
+However, Felt and his successors as CINCPAC blocked multiple attempts to remove MACV from their control, arguing that allowing MACV to bypass the unified regional commander would violate the principle of unity of command in the region.

-Felt was publicly optimistic about the American intervention, declaring at a 1963 press conference that the war could be won in three years.
+Felt was publicly optimistic about American intervention, declaring at a 1963 press conference that the war could be won in three years.
 He bristled at members of the press who did not seem sufficiently enthusiastic about ongoing American military operations.
 Introduced to Associated Press correspondent Malcolm W. Browne at a Saigon press conference, Felt growled, "So you're Browne.
 Why don't you get on the team?"

+On 5 June 1964 Felt was informed that Navy reconnaissance pilot Charles Klusmann had been shot down over Laos, and that Secretary of Defense Robert McNamara ordered that no rescue attempt be made.
+He called McNamara and repeatedly "asked" McNamara to call President Johnson to countermand this order.